You have no items in your shopping cart.

 • Opening Hours: All day

-• Entrance Fee: CNY 30
+• Entrance Fee: Free

 • Address: No.10 Yawage Road, Kashgar City, Xinjiang Uygur Autonomous Region

-What to expect at Kashgar Old Town
+What to expect at Kashgar Old City

 Traditional Islamic-and-Uygur-Style Houses

-The Old Town is the soul of Kashgar, it is "the best-preserved example of a traditional Islamic city to be found anywhere in Central Asia".
+The Old City is the soul of Kashgar, it is "the best-preserved example of a traditional Islamic city to be found anywhere in Central Asia".
 Filmgoers may recognize it from The Kite Runner, where it doubles as Kabul.
 Houses here range in age from 50 to 500 years old and the lanes twist haphazardly through neighborhoods where Kashgaris have lived and worked for centuries.
 Traditional houses in Kashgar, rarely more than two storeys high, are built with poplar timber and mud bricks.
 Walls are very thick but usually unadorned on the outside.
 The inner courtyards and balconies, however, are decorated with woodcarvings and hangings.
 To walk through the narrow lanes of the old city is to walk into living history.
 Around 220,000 Uyghurs live in this mud-brick labyrinth.
 Amid these tiny alleys, you are walking straight into people's lives.
 Craftswomen stitch doppas, the traditional four-cornered hats.
 Crop-haired girls in bright frocks and mismatching plastic sandals giggle and shove as they see strangers; then sing and dance for their audience.
 It’s a great place for strolling, peeking through gates, chatting to the locals and admiring the craftspeople as they bang on tin and chase copper.

 Kashgar Handicraft Street